orwaromeeah/The-Arc-of-conflict/README.md

-│                                          # date parsing, and CSV export ├── data/                                  # Corpus CSV files (Guardian and Al Jazeera) ├── outputs/                               # Generated plots and co-occurrence networks
+│                                          # date parsing, and CSV export ├── data/                                  # Corpus CSV files (Guardian and Al Jazeera) ├── outputs/                               # Generated plots and co-occurrence networks └── Seminararbeit Abgabe – The Arc of Conflict
 ```

 ## How to Run